Secrets about Auto Insurance Discounts

 1. Discounts aren’t necessarily automatically applied

-1. Discounts can be honey traps
+1. Discounts may be honey traps

 Motorists may be offered special deals to entice them but it may be one off.
 For example, many providers offer extra incentives to switch to them and such offers are normally one time only.
 Furthermore, motorists can lose vehicle insurance discounts they were getting when the circumstances change.
 For example, getting one speeding ticket after many years of clean driving records would mean that motorists would lose their good driver discounts once the company discovers it.